elliass/Capstone-Project-The-Battle-of-Neighborhoods/README.md

 * From the scaled values previously calculated, a scoring system is established.
     * Each attribute was standardized and then multiplied by a factor depending on the importance accorded to each attribute by the client.
     * Attributes are summed up afterwards in order to generate a score for each neighborhood.
-    * The data is then merged to main dataframe and presented as follow:
 ![](https://github.com/elliass/capstone_project/blob/master/images/score.png)
 * Filtering top 15 neighborhoods using the calculated score
 ![](https://github.com/elliass/capstone_project/blob/master/images/neighborhoodmap2.png)